-Finally, the federal corporate income tax does not tax businesses only on their net positive income in each year, but instead allows for taxable net operating losses to offset taxable income in certain prior years and for any remaining tax loss to be carried forward offsetting positive taxable income in future years.6 The analysis incorporates a one-year net operating loss carry back with any remaining tax loss carried forward against future taxable income.
-For tax loss carry forwards, losses from 2009 through 2015 were applied against positive taxable income for each year, with any remaining losses applied to positive income from 2016.
+Finally, the federal corporate income tax does not tax businesses only on their net positive income in each year, but instead allowed for net operating losses to offset taxable income in certain prior years and for any remaining tax loss to be carried forward offsetting positive taxable income in future years.9 For tax loss carry forwards, losses from 2009 through 2018 were applied against positive taxable income for each year, with any remaining losses applied to positive income from

+2019.
 The tax loss carryover rules, similar to the tax consolidation rules, result in taxable income being lower than positive financial net income in all years analyzed.